Phy1a/CY-BER-Path/README.md

 2. 'getint: This function asks the user to enter an integer and ensures that the answer is valid.
 If the user between anything other than an integer, they are prompted to try again until an entry valid be provided.

-3. "get_positive_int" : This function asks the user to enter a strictly positive integer and ensures the validity of the response.
+3. 'get_positive_int' : This function asks the user to enter a strictly positive integer and ensures the validity of the response.
 It uses the 'getint' function to obtain the user’s input, then checks if it is strictly positive.

 4. 'pick_min_array' : This function randomly selects the player who will play among those who are tied.
 It takes as input an array of integers and its size, then finds the minimum value in the table.
 If the minimum value is '1', it means that no player has found solutions, and the function returns '-1'.
 If several players have the same minimum value, the function randomly selects one of them.
  Returns the minimum value found.

 These functions are useful for generating random numbers, getting user inputs and randomly select items from a table, and they contribute to the right game operation by allowing interactions with the user and providing equalities resolution mechanisms.

 ### main.c :